DaveyJH/ci-portfolio-three/readme-content/testing.md

 - With a valid user name
 - After displaying or passing the rules
-- After displaying or passing the keyword explanations
+- After displaying or passing the keyword explanations:
   - If the current token is valid:
     ![Successful data retrieval](./images/testing/data-successful.png)
     - Data is successfully retrieved.